Commercial Spaceflight Federation: History

-On August 10, 2009, the CSF announced the creation of the Suborbital Applications Research Group (SARG).
+On August 10, 2009, CSF announced the creation of the Suborbital Applications Research Group (SARG).
 On February 18, 2010, the CSF announced a new research and education affiliates program.

 United Launch Alliance joined in 2010, followed by Boeing's membership in 2013, but both left by 2014.
 The X Prize Foundation left by around 2016.

+CSF has hosted the CST Commercial Space Transportation Conference in partnership with the FAA since 2017.